AdobeDocs/pass.en/help/authentication/tve-dashboard-mvpds.md

 ---
 title: TVE Dashboard MVPDs
-description: Learn about MVPDs and its configurations within TVE dashboard.
+description: Learn about MVPDs and its configurations within the TVE Dashboard.
 ---

 # MVPDs